antonio-leonardo/SharePointProviderHostedApi/README.md

 Microsoft SharePoint Components SDK for [SharePoint Online](https://www.microsoft.com/en-us/download/details.aspx?id=42038) and [SharePoint 2016](https://www.microsoft.com/en-us/download/details.aspx?id=51679), this second way is better.

 # Examples of use
-Instantiate [ClientContext](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee538685(v%3Doffice.15)) object from this API object called [SharePointContextCSOM](https://github.com/antonio-leonardo/SharePointProviderHostedApi/blob/master/SharePointContextCSOM.cs) and all the magic is will be executed!
-Because the has all specified sharepoint artefact items that developer needs to contextualize, giving to developer only responsability to make C.R.U.D. roles, view the example:
+Instantiate [ClientContext](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee538685(v%3Doffice.15)) object from this API object called [SharePointContextCSOM](https://github.com/antonio-leonardo/SharePointProviderHostedApi/blob/master/SharePointContextCSOM.cs) and all the magic is will be succed!
+Because this Api has all specified sharepoint artefact items that the application needs to contextualize, giving to developer only responsability to make C.R.U.D. roles, view the example:

 ```cs
 //For current site: